jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 We need to adjust the pressure from the fingers and thumb until the notes are pitched true, and the joints are under minimal strain.

-This is the point at which intonation and ergonomics are in harmony---the perfect grip, the purest tone with the least effort.
+This is the point at which intonation and ergonomics are in harmony.
+The perfect grip:
+the purest tone with the least effort.

 **More about guitar ergonomics**